Why Did the Clean Development Mechanism Produce Low-Quality Carbon Offsets?

 Danny Cullenward

-Senior FellowDanny Cullenward is a Kleinman Center Senior Fellow.
+Senior FellowDanny Cullenward is a senior fellow at the Kleinman Center.
 He is a climate economist and lawyer, a Research Fellow with the Institute for Carbon Removal Law and Policy, and the Vice Chair of California’s Independent Emissions Market Advisory Committee.